jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

 ```

 In the `ServiceURL` constructor, `newPipeline()` is called to create a default
 pipeline.
-In addition, the constructor can also take a `Pipeline` parameter to
+Alternatively, the constructor can also take a `Pipeline` parameter to
 allow users to have total control on the pipeline.

 ```typescript